oTinoSan/oTinoSan/README.md

 # Hi there 👋

 ## 🥸 Who I am...
 My name is Santino Sini.
 Currently I'm a junior student at Fayetteville State University's Bachelor of Science in Computer Science program.
 Outside of classes, I participate as a full-time Undergraduate Researcher in the Intelligent Systems Lab [(ISL)](https://www.uncfsu.edu/academics/colleges-schools-and-departments/lloyd-college-of-health-science-and-technology/department-of-mathematics-and-computer-science/intelligent-systems-laboratory).
-I've completed a summer internship with NASA Jet Propulsion Laboratory's [EELS](https://www.jpl.nasa.gov/robotics-at-jpl/eels) project.
+I completed a summer 2023 software internship with NASA Jet Propulsion Laboratory's [EELS](https://www.jpl.nasa.gov/robotics-at-jpl/eels) project.
 I am looking for a summer 2024 internship that will be equally challenging and motivating.
 Some topics I've especially enjoyed learning about recently are networking, python/c++ code, and robotics.

 [ISL's github](https://github.com/ISL-INTELLIGENT-SYSTEMS-LAB)